floatinghotpot/cordova-admob-pro/README.md

 Plugin ID: com.google.cordova.admob
 [x] Plugin is located in the Apache Cordova Plugins Registry
 ```

+If use with IBM Worklight:
+As Worklight does not support importing Cordova Plugin directly, please read the [instruction in wiki](https://github.com/floatinghotpot/cordova-admob-pro/wiki/04.-How-to-Use-with-IBM-Worklight)

 ## Quick Start Example Code ##